occ2vec: A principal approach to representing occupations using natural language processing: Data

 \section{Data}

-In this section, we describe the data used to construct the occupation embeddings in the \textbf{occupation2vec} framework.
+In this section, we describe the data used to construct the occupation vectors.
 Starting with the data has two advantages.
-First, in our experience it is easier to understand the framework with a specific source of data in mind, especially for readers less versed in NLP.
+First, in our experience, it is easier to understand the framework with a specific source of data in mind, especially for readers less versed in NLP.
 Second, although any detailed occupational database could be used, O*NET provides the most comprehensive information to our knowledge.
-Specifically, the validation strategy requires the source of occupational information to contain both textual descriptions and numerical scores for numerous features of the entire universe of occupations, which we have not come across elsewhere.\footnote{Specifically, the O*NET\textsuperscript \textregistered Content Model, which can be found \href{https://www.onetcenter.org/content.html}{here}.
-We use O*NET version 25.3, which can be found \href{https://www.onetcenter.org/dictionary/25.3/excel/}{here}.}
+Specifically, the validation strategy requires the source of occupational data to contain both textual descriptions and numerical scores for descriptors of the entire universe of occupations, which we have not come across elsewhere.\footnote{Specifically, the O*NET\textsuperscript \textregistered \SpaceBar Content Model, which can be found \href{https://www.onetcenter.org/content.html}{here}.
+We use O*NET version 26.3, which can be found \href{https://www.onetcenter.org/dictionary/26.3/excel/}{here}.}